Romeo + Juliet: Plot

 In Verona Beach, the Capulets and Montagues are two rival business empires.
 The animosity of the older generation—Fulgencio and Gloria Capulet and Ted and Caroline Montague—is felt by their younger relatives.
-A shootout between Montagues led by Benvolio, Romeo's cousin, and Capulets led by Tybalt, Juliet's cousin, creates chaos in the city.
-Being the third civil brawl, the Chief of Police, Captain Prince, reprimands the families, warning them that if such an event occurs again, their lives "shall pay the forfeit of the peace".
+A shootout occurs between Montague Benvolio, Romeo's cousin, and Capulet Tybalt, Juliet's cousin, creating chaos in the city.
+The Chief of Police, Captain Prince, arrests Benvolio and Tybalt before reprimanding the families, warning them that if such an event occurs again, their lives "shall pay the forfeit of the peace".

 Benvolio and Romeo learn of a Capulet party that evening, which they decide to gate-crash.
 Romeo agrees on hearing that Rosaline, with whom he is madly in love, is attending.
 They meet their friend, Mercutio, who has tickets to the party, and Romeo takes ecstasy as they proceed to the Capulet mansion.

 The effects of the drug and the party overwhelm Romeo, who goes to the restroom.
 There he sees and meets Juliet, and the two instantly fall in love, both unaware of who the other is.
-Tybalt spots Romeo and vows to kill him for invading his family's home.
+Tybalt spots Romeo and vows to kill him for trespassing into his family's home.

-After Romeo leaves the party, he and Juliet each learn that they belong to feuding families, but Romeo returns to see her.
-He proposes.
-Juliet tells him that if he sends word by the following day, they will be betrothed.
+After Romeo leaves the party, he and Juliet each learn that they belong to the feuding families, but he returns to propose to her.
+She tells him that if he sends word by the following day, they will be betrothed.
 The next day, Romeo asks Father Laurence to marry them, and he agrees.
 Romeo passes the word on via Juliet's nurse, and they soon get married.

 Tybalt encounters Mercutio and Romeo at the beach.
 Romeo attempts to make peace, but Tybalt assaults him.
 Mercutio intervenes and batters Tybalt, and is about to kill him when Romeo stops him.
 Tybalt takes the opportunity to fatally wound Mercutio, who curses both houses before dying.
 Enraged, Romeo chases after the fleeing Tybalt and shoots him dead, avenging Mercutio's death.